gedaipek/TechHive_Global_Project/README.md

 # Insights Deep Dive
 ### Sales Trends and Growth Rates:

 * The company's sales peak in December 2020 with 4,005 total orders and $1,246,007 monthly revenue.
-This corresponds with the boom in economy-wide spending due to pandemic changing customer behavior.
+This corresponds with the boom in economy-wide spending due to the pandemic changing customer behavior.

-* Starting from in April 2021, revenue declined on a year over year basis for 21 consecutive months.
+* Starting in April 2021, revenue declined on a year-over-year basis for 21 consecutive months.
 In October 2022, revenue hit a company lifetime low, with $178K, and 72% year over year decline.
 In the following months revenue recovered slightly, following spesific holiday seasonality patterns.

-* Despite the downward trend in 2022, the company's overall performance exceeds 2019 pre-pandemic level baseline in all three key indicator performance indicators.
+* Despite the downward trend in 2022, the company's overall performance exceeds the 2019 pre-pandemic baseline in all three key performance indicators.
 This is primarily due to the stronger 1Q22, which recorded revenue and order volume well above the same period in 2020, up 37% and 23% respectively.

 * Average order value recorded a single increase in September 2022, which can be associated with an increased share of order volume toward premium products such as high-cost laptops.